alexbasista/terraform-aws-certbot-certonly/README.md

-# terraform-aws-certbotter
+# Certbotter
-Terraform module to automatically create a Let's Encrypt certificate via Certbot on an AWS EC2 instance, and then output (copy) the certificate files to an existing S3 bucket of choice.
+Terraform module to automatically generate a [Let's Encrypt](https://letsencrypt.org/) certificate via [Certbot](https://certbot.eff.org/) from within an AWS EC2 instance, and then output (copy) the certificate files to an existing S3 bucket of choice.

 ## Usage
 ```hcl